The best of Ushuaia: 4-day itinerary for spring and fall

 .

-On our way back to Ushuaia, we had dinner at Almacén Ramos Generales, one of the oldest restaurants in the city.
-It’s definitely worth a visit, even if it’s just to try an empanada or sip a beer served in a penguin-shaped mug.
-My dinner choice was merluza negra (black hake), one of Ushuaia’s signature dishes — and if I could, I’d have it five times over!
+On our way back to Ushuaia, we had dinner at Almacén Ramos Generales, one of the oldest restaurants in town.
+It’s definitely worth stopping by, even if it’s just to try an empanada or sip a beer served in a penguin-shaped mug.
+I ordered merluza negra (black hake), one of Ushuaia’s signature dishes — and I could easily eat it five times over!

 .